These Musician Marketing Plan posts are the most popular series at Cyber PR Music.

 Amazon

-It’s a big one and you should make sure your Amazon profile is in your control.
-Claim it here. and that you have reviews of your music posted on this platform as it helps with the search.
+It’s a big one; you should ensure your Amazon profile is in your control.
+Claim it here. and that you have reviews of your music posted on this platform, as it helps with the search.
 More and more people are using Alexa to stream music and you should be sure you are verbally findable so check your Alexa or a friend to see if you are verbally discoverable!

 SoundCloud

-SoundCloud is the go-to platform if you plan to do publicity, as this is the main platform music bloggers and many podcasters use to accept tracks for consideration and embeds.
-If you are considering using SubmitHub as part of your marketing plan SoundCloud is the primary link you will need to provide.
+SoundCloud is the go-to platform if you plan to do publicity, as this is the leading platform music bloggers and many podcasters use to accept tracks for consideration and embeds.
+SoundCloud is the primary link you must provide if you are considering using SubmitHub and MusoSoup as part of your marketing plan.

-SoundCloud also allows you to create private links for your music before it is released or select tracks to send to industry folks or anyone you wish to share a preview with.
+SoundCloud also lets you create private links for your music before it is released, or select tracks to send to industry folks or anyone you want to share a preview with.
 And of course, SoundCloud also has a robust community of music fans and other creators so it’s a great place to connect and give and receive feedback.

 Many artists have not taken the time to optimize their profiles properly.
-Add your header, descriptive bio, links to socials, albums, and singles, as well as the artwork for each track.
-It’s also a nice touch to put notes about each song what inspired you to create it or what the meaning or each track is etc. Optimize your tracks by including lyrics.
-If you don’t know how to do this, we have an extensive 3-part post that will walk you through it all.
+Add your header, descriptive bio, links to socials, albums, and singles, and the artwork for each track.
+It’s also a nice touch to include notes for each song, such as what inspired you to create it or what each track means.
+Optimize your tracks by including lyrics.
+If you don’t know how to do this, we have an extensive three-part post that will walk you through it all.

 Bandcamp